- 1. Visit Las Casas Filipinas De Acuzar

-Visitors can enjoy the majestic views of the Manila Bay and the Bataan Peninsula at memorial cross’ viewing deck.
-This tourist attraction is often combined with other landmarks in a heritage tour of Bataan.
+Visitors can enjoy the majestic views of Manila Bay and the Bataan Peninsula at memorial cross’ viewing deck.
+This site is often combined with other Bataan tourist attractions in a heritage tour of Bataan.

-The Pawikan Conservation Center in Morong, Bataan is a safe haven for Philippine pawikan (sea turtle).
+The Pawikan Conservation Center is one of the Morong, Bataan tourist spots and is a safe haven for Philippine pawikan (sea turtle).
 The species face several threats yearly, including egg gathering, poaching, illegal fishing, and slaughter.

 The conservation center provides protection as well as facilities for hatching and healing.

 In November, during the week-long Pawikan Festival, you can witness a ritual wherein they release the turtle hatchlings back into the sea.
 It’s a unique experience that you can experience during a Bataan tour.

 5. Connect with Nature at the Bataan National Park